-need and objectives of trials have changed The since the AOS 901 emphasis SSAPT in that these earlier trials were undertaken with a proven late system and sought to demonstrate development AQS 903 trials are being carried out performance. with the first prototype system with the aim of evaluating conceptual design.
-This radical change in philosophy has been very successful in advancing 903 development by providing valuable feedback to design team together with confidence to the the system has the potential for customer that our meeting the very demanding performance requirements.
+need and objectives of trials have changed The emphasis since the AQS 901 SSAPT in that these earlier trials were undertaken with a proven late development system and sought to demonstrate AOS 903 trials are being carried out performance. with the first prototype system with the aim of evaluating conceptual design.
+This radical change in philosophy has been very successful in advancing 903 development by providing valuable feedback to the design team together with confidence to the customer that our system has the potential for meeting the very demanding performance requirements.

 A complete and formal itinerary of trials is planned in five phases towards the summer of 1989.
 Supplementary to the formal schedule additional trials become necessary from time to time associated with specific investigations.
-The most notable of these during 1986 has been the exploration of DIFAR Sonobouy performance detail effect upon AQS 903 Input Conditioning and its design.
+The most notable of these during 1986 has been the exploration of DIFAR Sonobouy performance detail and its effect upon AQS 903 Input Conditioning design.
 Such trials are appended to the formal schedule.